remult/remult/docs/blog/rest-api.md

 # Using the rest api

-All entities automatically expose a rest api based on the parameters defined in it's constructor.
+All entities automatically expose a rest api based on the parameters defined in it's decorator.

 The api supports the following actions (we'll use the `products` entity as an example, and a specific product with an id=7):